 \section{$k$-Burling graphs}

-An oriented graph $G$ is a \emph{$k$-Burling oriented graph} if it can be derived from a Burling tree $T$ such that on each branch of $T$, at most $k$ vertices belong to $G$.
-In such case, we say that $ G $ is derived from $ T $ as a $ k$-Burlign grapsh.
-Note that the empty graph is the unique 0-Burling graph (but the empty graph is $k$-Burling for all integers $k\geq 0$).
+An oriented graph $G$ is a \emph{oriented $k$-Burling graph} if it can be derived from a Burling tree $T$ such that on each branch of $T$, at most $k$ vertices belong to $G$.
+In such a case, we say that $ G $ is derived from $ T $ as a $ k$-Burling graph.
+Note that the empty graph is the unique 0-Burling graph (in fact, the empty graph is $k$-Burling for all integers $k\geq 0$).
 In the next sections, 2-Burling graphs will be useful and we need to describe them more precisely.
 Since it is not much harder to describe $k$-Burling graphs in general, we do this here by the mean of the so-called \emph{$k$-sequential graphs}.

-The \emph{nobility} of an oriented graph if the smallest integer $k$ such that $G$ is a $k$-Burling graph.
+The \emph{nobility} of an oriented graph is the smallest integer $k$ such that $G$ is a $k$-Burling graph.
 The \emph{nobility} of a non-oriented Burling graph $G$ is the smallest nobility of an oriented Burling graph $G'$ such that $G$ is the underlying graph of $G'$.

 Let us see examples.
 On Figure~\ref{f:kBur}, two oriented graphs $G_1$ and $G_2$ are represented.
 Since $G_1$ can be derived from $T_1$, we see that $G_1$ is a 2-Burling graph.
 In fact, the nobility of $G_1$ must be 2, because since $c$ is a source of degree~2, its two out-neighbors must be on the same branch.
 Similarly, $G_2$ is a 3-Burling graph and has nobility~3 (because of $y$ being a source of degree~3).
 Hence, $G$ is a 2-Burling graph (in fact it has nobility 2 because we will soon see that only forests have nobility 1).
 This shows that an oriented graph (for instance $G_2$) may have a nobility different from the nobility of its underlying graph.